arnautovevgeny/priceList/README.md

 `    1.
 Using Stream API
      2. Using Producer-Consumer pattern and blocking queue for products`

-I've written an AutomationTest, which can generate *.csv files and then run tests on them.
+I've written an net.ddns.arnautovevgeny.pricelist.AutomationTest, which can generate *.csv files and then run tests on them.